-- Simplified distribution process or fixed payment option
+- Simplified distribution process with fixed and variable payment options

-- Can consolidate retirement accounts with ease for greater control
+- Consolidated retirement accounts may provide greater simplicity and control

-- By using a provider with whom you have already established a financial relationship, PCA will ensure a smooth transition from your 401(k) to an IRA.
+- By using a provider with whom you have already established a financial relationship, PCA will help facilitate a smooth transition from your 401(k) to an IRA.

-Pension Corporation of American has been in the retirement business for over 35 years and has achieved success by always placing the interest of our client first.
+Pension Corporation of America has been in the retirement business for over 40 years and has achieved success by always placing the interest of our client first.
 Pension Corporation of America will work with you to set up an account with your current and future needs in mind.

 To Rollover or Not Rollover — It Depends

 One of the biggest decisions many of our clients face is what to do with their 401k plan when they leave their employer.
 There is no clear cut answer as to whether you should roll over your 401k plan to an IRA, another employer’s 401k plan, or simply to leave it where it is, because it involves several different factors, including long term investment costs and the availability of investment options within the plans.
 Both can impact the long term performance of your retirement plan.
 However, the most critical factor that can have a big impact, both short and long term, are the tax implications of a rollover.
 Understanding these implications is essential before making any decision regarding your 401k plan.